 Located not far from Jasper town (it’s actually in the National Park), Medicine Lake is often described as a sinking lake that has holes in the bottom of its bed.

-It’s something of an anomaly and it’s so much more fascinating than I can describe on here.
-Also, mostly because, I’m pretty sure my attempt at describing the geological/geographical phenomenon that makes this lake disappear would actually be quite bad.
+It’s something of an anomaly, and it’s so much more fascinating than I can describe here.
+Also, mostly because I’m pretty sure my attempt at describing the geological/geographical phenomenon that makes this lake disappear would actually be quite bad.
 Ha!

 Think of it as a bathtub without a plug that’s essentially constantly filled faster than it can drain off.